MaterializeInc/materialize/doc/developer/design/20220404_connectors.md

 All Sources in the catalog will have a reference to their connector which will also indicate if the connector is implicit or explicit.
 Implicit connectors are created when a traditional `CREATE SOURCE` command is executed and are invisible unless the catalog is directly inspected, i.e. `SHOW CREATE SOURCE` for a source with an implicit connector will return the same output as if connectors did not exist.
 Explicit connectors are created with `CREATE CONNECTOR` commands and used by specifying the connector in the `CREATE SOURCE` statement.

+In a platform implementation of Materialize some existing options no longer make sense, specifically environment variables and everything related to Kerberos/GSSAPI.
+Values which historically have been file locations will also now instead be Secrets in the catalog referenced by name just like connectors are.

 ## Implementation Phases

 1. Connectors marked `experimental` with support for implicit and explicit connectors using otherwise identical syntax to now (`WITH` options, etc) in `CREATE SOURCE` statements when enabled and when reading from the catalog in all cases